vynguyen1/treasure-hunt-app-ds-20-21/README.md

 **2. Domain-Driven Design (DDD)**
 <img src="Diagrams/DDD_Diagram.png" width="400">
 This is what the Domain could look like (With investors, third parties, a user management system etc.)
-For the DDD Diagram in large click [here](ttps://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/Diagrams/DDD_Diagram.png)
+For the DDD Diagram in large click [here](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/Diagrams/DDD_Diagram.png).

 **3. Metrics**
 For metrics SonarQube is used and Fastlane for gathering the SonarQube metrics.
 The configuration can be found in the [sonar-project.properties file](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/sonar-project.properties).
 It, amongst other things, checks for Maintainability (Code Smells,...), Duplications and Code Coverage.
 The configuration for Swiftlint (a tool to enforce Swift style and conventions, used for the code smells metric) can be found in [.swiftlint.yml](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane/.swiftlint.yml).
 This is also used with SonarQube.

 **4. Clean Code Development (CCD)**
-For the CCD cheat-sheet click [here](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/Diagrams/CCD_Sheet.png):
+For the CCD cheat-sheet in large click [here](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/Diagrams/CCD_Sheet.png).
 <img src="Diagrams/CCD_Sheet.png" width="500">

 1. Naming